Alen123-python/BFF-official-website/README.md

 Amal<br>
 Sidharth<br>
 Eshan<br>
-The Website is contributed by Alen Savio for 1st Year Aniversary of The WhatsApp Group
+The Website is contributed by Alen Savio for 1st Year Aniversary of The WhatsApp Group<br>
+NOTE:if you know HTML or CSS then only change the source code, Please don't type anything if you don't know it.<br>
+NOTE:create a github account to contribute to this website.<br>
+HOW TO CONTRIBUTE:Click on Pull Requests then create a new pull request.
+After i accept the code then only the website will be updated<br>